demetris-manikas/dbos-docker-boilerplate/README.md

 # What is it about
-This a template to get you started on developing a [DBOS backed apps](https://docs.dbos.dev/) application on your local machine with docker-compose
+This a template to get you started on developing a [DBOS backed](https://docs.dbos.dev/) application on your local machine with docker-compose

 A basic Helm configuration (tested with microk8s) is also provided but needs polishing...